dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 protected them from the truth?
 He opened their eyes and healed the sick.
 He empowered the people for being what they were: people.
 Ever individual has inherent power they produce.
-In the I Ching, this energy is fire and is discussed in Hexagram 37: Family.
+In the I Ching, this energy is fire as discussed in Hexagram 37: Family.
 This is an individuals inherent ability to produce and accumulate power, no matter whether rich or poor.
 To do so requires *knowledge*.
 Knowledge is power.
 Jesus opened the eyes of the poor and healed the lame.
 He empowered the meek.
-For this and other 'blasphemies' he was crucified by the Jews and Romans.
+For this and other 'blasphemies' he was crucified by the Jews *and Romans.*

 The Romans and Jews *thought* they had killed the enlightened Jesus: the Jesus whose soul lived on in others.
 These are doxastic games: to